 Please tell us about yourself

-Sophia, a member of our business and economics research team in Dusseldorf, is in between her bachelor’s (Economics) and master’s studies (Business).
+She is a member of our business and economics research team in Dusseldorf, in between her bachelor’s (Economics) and master’s studies (Business).
 She started the program last August and has already developed ideas around how the market for electric engines will develop by 2025 and how the demographic shift will impact industry structures and day-to-day corporate life.

 Interviewer: What led you to McKinsey?